devidaskgodse/test-site/content/favourites.md

 ---
-title: "Collection of favourite content on the web"
+title: "Some of my favorite content on the web"
 date: 2022-09-27 06:35:00 +0530
 ---